sharklightning/Mochitsuki/README.md

 # Mochitsuki
-An open source GPT-3 flashcard generator for Mochi, Anki

 > **Mochitsuki**: The Japanese tradition of "mochi pounding" at the end of rice harvest, when the grain is pounded into soft dough to enjoy throughout the holiday after a long harvest season.

 ## Introduction